AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- AC-1536-->

-*  {{ site.data.var.ce }} no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
+*  Magento Open Source no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
 Previously, when you edited the main email address for a customer, the new email address was assigned to every order created for that customer.
 [GitHub-34397](https://github.com/magento/magento2/issues/34397)

 <!--- AC-2664-->

-*  {{ site.data.var.ce }} now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
-Previously, {{ site.data.var.ce }} threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
+*  Magento Open Source now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
+Previously, Magento Open Source threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
 Verify the store and try again`.

 <!--- AC-2442-->

-*  {{ site.data.var.ce }} now displays credit memos on the credit memo grid page for orders created from store views whose name is prepended with numbers.
-Previously, {{ site.data.var.ce }} displayed the error: `The store that was requested wasn't found.
+*  Magento Open Source now displays credit memos on the credit memo grid page for orders created from store views whose name is prepended with numbers.
+Previously, Magento Open Source displayed the error: `The store that was requested wasn't found.
 Verify the store and try again.
 Exception in /var/www/html/vendor/magento/module-store/Model/StoreRepository.php:75`.
 [GitHub-35122](https://github.com/magento/magento2/issues/35122)

 <!--- ACP2E-31-->

-*  {{ site.data.var.ce }} now displays the free shipping cost (0) on the Admin and storefront invoice page totals.
-Previously, when shipping was zero for an order, {{ site.data.var.ce }} did not display the shipping amount in total on the invoice page shipping total.
+*  Magento Open Source now displays the free shipping cost (0) on the Admin and storefront invoice page totals.
+Previously, when shipping was zero for an order, Magento Open Source did not display the shipping amount in total on the invoice page shipping total.

 <!--- AC-1778-->